 |

-To earn the Bear badge, a boy must complete 12 of the 24 specified achievements listed.
+To earn the Bear badge, Scouts must complete 12 of the 24 available achievements.

-Details regarding the completion of the achievements and associated electives can be found in the BSA Bear Cub Scout Book.
+Details on achievements and electives can be found in the Bear Cub Scout Book.

 |